-When someone’s negligence results in another person’s death, the victim’s surviving family members have the right to seek restitution from the one responsible.
-If this has happened to you and your family in the Decatur, Georgia, area, we want to help you hold the liable party accountable and recover compensation for your loved one.
+When someone’s negligence results in another person’s death, the victim’s surviving family members have the right to seek restitution from the party responsible.
+If this has happened to your family in or around Decatur, GA, we can help you hold the liable party accountable and recover compensation for your loved one.

-A Decatur wrongful death lawyer with Kaine Law will help you better understand the legal process concerning wrongful death actions in Georgia.
+Our Decatur wrongful death lawyer with Kaine Law will help you better understand the legal process of wrongful death actions in Georgia.
 We will take care of the complexities of your case so that you can take care of yourself and your family.
 We are here to help and are ready to talk with you more about your situation during a free case evaluation.

-Recoverable Damages in a Decatur Wrongful Death Lawsuit
+Recoverable Damages a Decatur Wrongful Death Attorney Might Pursue in a Lawsuit

-Your family could recover economic and non-economic damages, including the following:
+Your family could recover economic (financial) and non-economic (non-financial) damages, including the following:

 - Funeral and burial expenses

 - Loss of income, tips, employees, benefits, and bonuses

 Your potential damages are unique to your case.
 Our Decatur wrongful death attorney will consider all your losses and advise you on how much compensation you and your family could recover.

 For a free legal consultation with a wrongful death lawyer serving Decatur, call 404-214-2001